 Carnegie Investment Counsel Blog

-Most people are fairly good at #1, investing their money.
-Finding an experienced and trustworthy advisor, allocating among different asset classes, diversifying, and balancing position sizes are pretty intuitive processes.
-Choosing high-quality stocks and bonds and assembling a portfolio is also a relatively straightforward process, and there are many independent and objective sources to help guide investors (like Carnegie).
+Most people are fairly good at step one.
+Finding an experienced and trustworthy advisor, allocating across asset classes, diversifying, and balancing position sizes are relatively intuitive processes.
+Choosing high-quality stocks and bonds and assembling a portfolio is straightforward, and there are plenty of independent resources available to guide investors.

 Topics: Investing